Get Happy!! (Elvis Costello album): Reissues

 Get Happy!! was first released on CD through Columbia and Demon Records in January 1986.
 Its first extended reissue through Demon in the UK and Rykodisc in the US on CD came in April 1994.
 This reissue presented sides one and two in order of the record itself rather than the LP labels and came with a slew of bonus tracks.
 Rhino Records reissued the album in 2003 as a two-disc set; disc one contained the original 20-track album and disc two contained additional bonus tracks on top of the Rykodisc ones, one of which was a live version of "High Fidelity" that Costello states was his way of performing in the style of Bowie's 1976 album Station to Station.
 The album was remastered and reissued by UMe on 6 November 2015, who spread the content across two LPs.

 Track listing

-All songs written by Elvis Costello, except where noted.
+All songs are written by Elvis Costello, except where noted.